Forfar: Other items of interest

-The town is traditionally identified with the Forfar Bridie, a meat pastry snack.
-A recipe for the Forfar bridie was featured in "Maw Broon's Cookbook".
+The town is traditionally identified with the Forfar bridie, a meat pastry snack.
+A recipe for the Forfar bridie was featured in Maw Broon's Cookbook.

-Another feature of the town is the Forfar Loch Country Park, which is visited by locals as a walking venue.
+The Forfar Loch Country Park is visited by locals as a walking venue.
 It is said that the Forfar Loch extended over much more of Forfar in the 1800s, going as far up as Orchardbank and Wellbrae.
 A drainage project brought the water level down.
-In about the same time period the loch was used to dump raw sewage; thankfully this practice is no longer continued: it is now treated sewage.
+In about the same time period the loch was used to dump raw sewage; this practice is no longer continued: it is now treated sewage.

-The town holds many events throughout the year such as the bi-annual Forfar Mara-Fun, which raises money for charity, and the annual Forfar Food Festival highlighting some of the local food.
+The town holds many events throughout the year such as the bi-annual Forfar Mara-Fun, which raises money for charity, and the annual Forfar Food Festival, highlighting some of the local food.
 There is also a monthly farmers' market.

 Forfar is home to the Strathmore Mineral Water Co., Ltd., a bottled mineral water producer now run by AG Barr.
 The company's products are shipped worldwide.

 Forfar is known for the "coo o Forfar".
 A householder left a tub of beer in the doorway to cool, and a passing cow drank it.
 When the owner of the cow was charged for the beer, a baillie ruled that if the beer was drunk at the doorway it was "deoch an doras" or "stirrup cup", to charge for which would be an insult to Scots hospitality.
 This became a byword: "Be like the coo o Forfar, an tak a stannin drink".